 Display Your Certificate

 Indicate your registration number from the certificate issued by the Office of Short-Term Rentals in the listing's description section of all of your online listings.
 We also recommend that you place your physical certificate in a location visible to your guests.
-You do not need to post the “business registration certificate number” from the Office of the Treasurer & Tax Collector in your home or on your online listings.

 Report Short-Term Rental Stays Quarterly